JustDoom/SpoutcraftPlugin/README.md

 ## Compiling the source

-SpoutcraftPlugin uses Maven to handle its dependencies.
+SpoutcraftPlugin uses Gradle to handle its dependencies.

 * Download and install [Gradle](https://gradle.org/)
 * Checkout this repo and run: `./gradlew build`